Skyyledc/GroceryApp_KoreanGrocery/README.md

 10/9/2023 -> 10/13/2023
 - Updated Readme removed previous images
 - Added Functional Login and Signup pages
 - Updated Splash screen logic to redirect users to onboarding when no user is logged in and redirect to the landing page when the user is logged in.
-(Memory storage and check)
+(Memory state and check)
 - Added check for User Sign in
 - Replaced Get Started screen to Onboarding page (Integrated page view and get started in one page)
 - Added a temporary button in Profile page to simulate sign out